 Keep the gas lift cylinder clean and free of dust.
 Occasionally wipe it with a dry cloth.
 Never apply lubricants to the cylinder tube—modern gas lifts are self-lubricating, and external lubricants can attract debris that damages seals.

-Base and Caster Safety
+Gaming Chair Five-Star Base and Caster Inspection

 The five-star base distributes your weight across the floor and provides stability against tipping.
 Casters enable movement but can also be failure points.